LauJensen/clojureql/README.md

 Manual
 ============

-Please visit [ClojureQL.org](http://www.clojureql.org) for updated documentation.
+Please visit [ClojureQL.SabreCMS.com](http://clojureql.sabrecms.com/en/welcome) for updated documentation.

 Credit
 ======

-ClojureQL is primarily developed by [Lau Jensen](http://twitter.com/laujensen) of [Best In Class](http://www.bestinclass.dk).
+ClojureQL was bootstrapped by Lau Jensen of [SabreCMS](https://www.sabrecms.com) and [Best In Class](http://www.bestinclass.dk).

 Large and **significant** contributions to both the design and codebase have been